gesellix/teamcity-deployments-status-publisher/README.md

 Releases are available at Jetbrains' Marktplace: [plugins.jetbrains.com/plugin/15475-deployments-status-publisher](https://plugins.jetbrains.com/plugin/15475-deployments-status-publisher).

-Target TeamCity version is 2017.2, but should work in more recent versions, too.
+We're currently developing for TeamCity version 2017.2, but it should work in more recent versions, too.

 ## Usage

 After [installing the plugin](https://www.jetbrains.com/help/teamcity/installing-additional-plugins.html), add the Deployments Status Publisher to your build configuration.

+When a build ist started or finished, the Deployments Status Publisher will send status updates to GitHub's deployment api.
+If builds are part of a build chain, they may share a common `deploymentId` and can be distinguished by configuring different target environments.
+The default environment is _production_.

 ## Developing/Testing locally